Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 49ers stats and trends

-- The 49ers have been underdogs by 4 points or more one time this year and have not covered the spread once.
+- The 49ers have yet to cover the spread this season when underdogs by 4.5 points or more.

-- San Francisco's games this year have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- San Francisco's games this season have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- San Francisco is 7-3 against the spread and 8-2 overall when the team records more than 21.6 points.
+- When San Francisco scores more than 21.6 points, it is 7-3 against the spread and 8-2 overall.

-- San Francisco is 5-4 against the spread and 6-3 overall when the team piles up more than 338.4 yards.
+- In games that San Francisco churns out more than 338.4 yards, the team is 5-4 against the spread and 6-3 overall.

-- The 49ers have 22 giveaways this season, while the Rams have 23 takeaways.
+- The 49ers have turned the ball over 22 times, one fewer times than the Rams have forced turnovers (23).

 Home and road insights

-- The Rams are 3-2 ATS as 4-point favorites or greater at home.

-- This year, Los Angeles has hit the over in three of seven home games.
+- This year, Los Angeles has hit the over in three of seven games at home.

-- San Francisco is 4-4 against the spread, and 5-3 overall, away from home.
+- In away games, San Francisco is 4-4 against the spread, and 5-3 overall.

-- This season, in eight road games, San Francisco has gone over the total three times.
+- In eight road games this year, San Francisco has hit the over three times.

 Powered by Data Skrive.